clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 Clear Linux\* OS Security
 **********************

-Clear Linux\* aims to make systemic and layered security-conscious decisions, that are both performant and practical.
+Clear Linux\* aims to make systemic and layered security-conscious decisions that are both performant and practical.
 This security philosophy is rooted within the project's codebase and operating culture.